Film/Television Production

 Credits 3

 This class is a hands-on production course that builds skills and applies the knowledge of how to develop a successful narrative script with actors.
 It utilizes industry-oriented tasks and skills from idea development to final master.
-The student is expected to demonstrate proficiency with the operation of audio and video equipment, grammar of the visual medium, and proper procedures of production as a producer-director and/or a professional technician.
-Laboratory and lab fee are required.
+Students are expected to demonstrate proficiency with the operation of audio and video equipment, grammar of the visual medium, and proper procedures of production as a producer-director and/or a professional technician.
 (Previously CO 365).

 FT 375: Multi-camera Television Studio Directing